- 215 cm high

 - Renaissance Sculpted movement

-“You gave me this divine soul and then you imprisoned it in a weak and fragile body, how sad it is to live in it!”.
-Michelangelo
+“You gave me this divine soul and then you imprisoned it in a weak and fragile body, how sad it is to live in it!”, Michelangelo Buonarroti.

 The Rebellious Slave, along with The Dying Slave, dates back to the second project for the tomb of Pope Julius II (1513).
 Both should have been positioned in the lower tier of the funeral monument, which was redesigned several times by Michelangelo, after he was commissioned by the pope himself in 1505.